Brink's (BCO)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Brink's has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 6.9% over the last five years, slightly better than the broader business services sector.
+Brink's has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 7.3% over the last five years, better than the broader business services sector.
+The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
+GAAP operating profit expenses these line items, but free cash flow does not.

-There are things to like about Brink's.
+There are some positives when it comes to Brink’s fundamentals.
 To kick things off, its revenue growth was solid over the last five years.
-Plus, Brink’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its projected EPS for the next year implies the company will continue generating shareholder value.
+On top of that, Brink’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its projected EPS for the next year implies the company will continue generating shareholder value.